aces/Loris/modules/genomic_browser/test/TestPlan.md

  - For each of the 6 tabs, the Datatable should present the total of records found.
  - For each of the 6 tabs, the Datatable should present the number of row  displayed.
  - For each of the 6 tabs, the Datatable should present a pagination if there is more records to display then the actual *row per page* value.
- - Chnaging the *row per page* dropdown value should be reflected on the pagination and on the number of row displayed.
+ - Changing the *row per page* drop-down value should be reflected on the pagination and on the number of row displayed.

 ### Special formated columns